Irving aggravates injury, Nets hold off Lakers in Shanghai - WHIZ News

 LeBron James scored 20 points for the Lakers, who got 18 from Rajon Rondo and 16 from Anthony Davis.

-The game itself was normal, unlike the rest of the trip to China.
+A schedule of games that included a 40-point performance from Stephen Curry and the Clippers debut of Kawhi Leonard featured an unusual scene in Shanghai.

-The game was played after several events to promote the NBA’s annual appearance in China were called off.
-It was part of the rift between China’s government and the league — started by a since-deleted tweet from Houston general manager Daryl Morey that supported anti-government protesters in Hong Kong.
+The game was played after several events to promote the NBA’s annual appearance in China were called off because of the rift between China’s government and the league — started by a since-deleted tweet from Houston general manager Daryl Morey that supported anti-government protesters in Hong Kong.

 The U.S. and Chinese national anthems were not played before the game.
 All media events Thursday at Mercedes-Benz Arena — including pregame availabilities, postgame news conferences and a long-scheduled media session with NBA Commissioner Adam Silver — were canceled.